-By selecting the $Call\ limits$ icon the panel shown in figure 10.5 on the next page will show up.
+By selecting the Call limits icon the panel shown in figure 10.5 on the facing page will show up.
 Each limit can have 3 different values, used in different scenarios.
 A description follows:

 Name: a short name for the entry;